AndrewBosland/AndrewBosland.github.io/index.md

 ## Career Objectives

-I hope to learn as much as possible early on in my career as an analyst/associate, by asking questions and going above and beyond, so I can use this knowledge to expand my horizons and hopefully arrive at my end goal of working in leadership at a large firm.
+I hope to learn as much as possible early on in my career as an analyst/associate, by asking questions and going above and beyond.
+I will use this knowledge to expand my horizons and hopefully arrive at my end goal of working in leadership at a large firm.
 I have always been interested in the relationship/people side of business and I believe this is the best route to achieve that.

 ---